Ukrainian grammar

-The grammar of Ukrainian (Ukrainian: Граматика української мови) describes its phonological, morphological, and syntactic rules.
-Ukrainian has seven cases and two numbers for its nominal declension and two aspects, three tenses, three moods, and two voices for its verbal conjugation.
+Ukrainian grammar is complex and characterised by a high degree of inflection; moreover, it has a relatively free word order, although the dominant arrangement is subject–verb–object (SVO).
+Ukrainian grammar describes its phonological, morphological, and syntactic rules.
+Ukrainian has seven grammatical cases and two numbers for its nominal declension and two aspects, three tenses, three moods, and two voices for its verbal conjugation.
 Adjectives agree in number, gender, and case with their nouns.

 To understand Ukrainian grammar, it is necessary to understand the various phonological rules that occur due to sequences of two or more sounds.
-This markedly decreases the number of exceptions and makes understanding the rules better.
+This markedly decreases the number of exceptions and makes understanding the rules simpler.
 The origin of some of these phonological rules can be traced all the way back to Indo-European gradation (ablaut).
 This is especially common in explaining the differences between the infinitive and present stems of many verbs.

 This article presents the grammar of standard Ukrainian, which is followed by most dialects.
 The main differences in the dialects are vocabulary with occasional differences in phonology and morphology.
 Further information can be found in the article Ukrainian dialects.